lospringliu/gitrtc/README.md

 - `--infoupdate`
   * list all of the baselines for the component
   * for each stream containing the component, do the following with streambase the first one to process
-    * list and create tree of changeset for the stream (if show history return 1000 changeses(lscm limit), create History/history_ComponentName_StreamName file; we can not use compare here since there is squence differences)
+    * list and create tree of changeset for the stream
     * list baselines with the corresponding changesets associated
     * determine branching point against streambase (you may need to do further compare for branches with common branching point on trunk, with --branchfurther --streamparent ParentStreamName)
   * you can pickup new delivered changesets with --incremental